Money in Malaysia: A Tourist Guide to ATMs, Cards and Exchange

 Some of the banks that offer fee-free withdrawals are Maybank, HSBC, CIMB, and Agrobank.

 Pro tip: Avoid Euronet!
 It recently acquired 800+ ATMs in Malaysia and charges exorbitant fees.
-Their ATMs look shabby and can usually be found in convenience stores.
+Their ATMs look shabby and can usually be seen in convenience stores.

 Let me also remind you to NEVER accept Dynamic Currency Conversion (DCC) when offered at an ATM.
 The ATMs in Malaysia always give you the option and the rate offered is always horrendous.